Portable air conditioners are, above all else, easy to use and effective.

 - Summer air is humid.
 Too much humidity boosts mold and mildew growth.

-- It’s easier to breathe if air is not humid.
+- It’s easier to breathe if the air is not humid.

 - The higher the relative humidity of the air, the lower is the energy-effectiveness of portable AC units.

-Portable AC units do a very good job as dehumidifiers.
+Portable AC units do an excellent job as dehumidifiers.
 A single unit can remove more than 30 pints of water every day.

 However, that water has to go somewhere.
-The key part of how portable AC units work is connected to the way they dispose of the gathered water from air moisture.
+The key part of how portable AC units work is connected to how they dispose of the gathered water from air moisture.

 In essence, there are 3 ways:

-- Self-evaporation (best kind).
-The water is evaporated and flushed out via exhaust vent with the hot air.
+- Self-evaporation (the best kind).
+The water is evaporated and flushed out via an exhaust vent with hot air.
 Most modern portable air conditioners use this system.

 - Gravity-drain with optional built-in pump (still good).
 The collected water is pumped out via a hose.

 - ‘The bucket’ (not recommended).
 Some old-school portable AC units have a bucket.
-There the water is collected and you have to manually empty the bucket when it’s full.
+There the water is collected, and you have to empty the bucket when it’s full manually.
 Buying such a portable AC is, for lack of a better word, a bad idea.

 Summary: Portable AC Unit Inner Workings Are Complex But Handling Is Easy

-Nonetheless, the same level of technical expertise is needed for operating a portable air conditioner as is for the fridge.
+Nonetheless, the same level of technical expertise is needed for operating a portable air conditioner for the fridge.

-Once you plug it in, it’s extremely easy to operate and keeps your home cool.
+Once you plug it in, it’s straightforward to operate and keeps your home cool.